WTFAcademy/WTF-Blog/TheMorphing500/01 - The evolution of internet/readme.md

 ![example of web2.5](./img/1-2.png)

-Consider Web 2.5 as the wind breaker between the passing of 2.0 and the slow adoption of 3.0.
+Consider Web 2.5 as the windbreaker between the passing of 2.0 and the slow adoption of 3.0.
 It is the era of much learning and experimentation.
-Take for instance, the upsurge in decentralized projects.
-The same for Artificial Intelligence, Metaverse and acquiring digital assets, to mention a few.
+Take for instance, the upsurge in decentralized projects—the same for Artificial Intelligence, Metaverse, and acquiring digital assets, to mention a few.

 Here comes the big guy . . .